15/7/21

 Now you've got your images from the stock library or photographer, back them up!

 Name it something sensible so you can easily find them again.
-If I was creating images for this website.
-I'd set up a structure along the lines of — Snapper Studio (insert your business name) > Assets > Photography > Website (project etc.).
-I'd keep the originals and the edited images too.
+If I were creating images for this website, I'd set up a structure along the lines of — Snapper Studio (insert your business name) > Assets > Photography > Website (project, etc.).
+I'd keep the originals and the edited images, too.

-In your assets folder, store more folders of all your brand guidelines, logos, graphics, other photos, videos and podcasts.
+Store more folders of all your brand guidelines, logos, graphics, other photos, videos and podcasts in your assets folder.
 It's an effortless way to keep vital assets together.